MarcL/chatfuel-broadcast/README.md

 Create an options object which contains the mandatory parameters of `botId`, `token` and `userId`.
 You will find your `botId` in the Chatfuel dashboard URL for your bot and the `token` is defined in your dashboard.
 Note that you can only set either `blockId` or `blockName` but you can't pass both parameters.
 The `blockId` can be seen in the URL of the Chatfuel bot, or you can just use the block name that you define.

 Facebook message tags are now mandatory and an error will be thrown if one isn't passed.
 See [Facebook's message tags](https://developers.facebook.com/docs/messenger-platform/send-messages/message-tags) documentation for a list of valid tags.
+You can also supply the `NON_PROMOTIONAL_SUBSCRIPTION` tag but your page must be an approved new page under the [Facebook News Page Index (NPI)](https://www.facebook.com/help/publisher/316333835842972).

 _**Note:** In addition to a the valid Facebook Messenger tags, there is a single Chatfuel-specific tag called `UPDATE`.
 You can **ONLY** use this tag with the broadcast API to send a message if you have recieved an interaction from your user within the previous 24 hours.
 Your chatbot will get banned if you fail to adhere to this rule._